vuralevren/altogic-auth-next12/README.md

-# Authentication with Nuxt 3 & Altogic
+# Authentication with Next 3 & Altogic

 ## Introduction
 **Altogic** is a Backend as a Service (BaaS) platform and provides a variety of services in modern web and mobile development.
 Most of the modern applications using React or other libraries/frameworks require to know the identity of a user.
 And this necessity allows an app to securely save user data and session in the cloud and provide more personalized functionalities and views to users.

 Altogic has an Authentication service that integrates and implements well in JAMstack apps.
 It has a ready-to-use Javascript client library, and it supports many authentication providers such as email/password, phone number, magic link, and OAuth providers like Google, Facebook, Twitter, Github, etc.,

-In this tutorial, we will implement email/password authentication with Vue.js and take a look how as a Vue developer we build applications and integrate with Altogic Authentication.
+In this tutorial, we will implement email/password authentication with Next.js and take a look how as a Next developer we build applications and integrate with Altogic Authentication.

 After completion of this tutorial, you will learn:

 * How to create sample screens to display forms like login and signup.
 * How to create a home screen and authorize only logged-in users.
-* How to create different routes using the vue-router.
+* How to create different routes using the next-router.
 * How to create an authentication flow by conditionally rendering between these pages whether a user is logged-in or not.
 * How to authenticate users using magic link
 * How to update user profile info and upload a profile picture